principalfish/what_walk_to_do/readme.txt

 The code in this repo scrapes walk highlands to find the best walks for a given set of users in a given set of regions to maximise munros bagged and emjoyment had.
 The code quality is abysmal, please don't judge.

-Walks are scored as average munro rating * average number of new munros per user.
+Walks are scored as average munro rating (walk highlands) * average number of new munros per user.
 If you wish to change this scoring system change
 ```
 avg_rating = total_rating / len(walk_data["munros"])
 avg_num_users_not_done = total_num_users_not_done / (num_users)